-Upon completion of the internship, awards recipients should submit to Pamela Straw a two-page description of their internship describing how the experience contributed to their study of political science.
+Upon completion of the internship, awards recipients should submit to Stephen Monteiro a two-page description of their internship describing how the experience contributed to their study of political science.

 How to Apply

-Interested students must submit an online application, attaching the following at the bottom of the online questionnaire:
+Interested students must submit an online application by Friday, April 19, 2019 attaching the following at the bottom of the online questionnaire:

 - proposal explaining what you will do during the summer and how the summer experiential learning activity is related to your political science studies (1 page maximum)